coldclimate/rudeplaces/README.md

 rudeplaces
 ==========

-a silly side project to play with leaflet.js and MongoDB spacial searching.
+A silly side project to play with leaflet.js and MongoDB spacial searching.